wjayee/tp/docs/DeveloperGuide.md

     - Pros: Easy to find animals even if the user does not know the exact prefixes.
     - Cons: Might be harder for users to find specific animals.

+## `AddTaskCommand` Feature

+CONTINUE IMPLEMENTATION

+The following sequence diagram shows how the `AddTaskCommand` works:

+> [!NOTE]\
+> Refer to `AddAnimalCommand` for the sequence diagrams of the logic and model components of `AddTaskCommand` as they are largely similar.

+## `DeleteTaskCommand` Feature

+CONTINUE IMPLEMENTATION

+> [!NOTE]\
+> Refer to `AddAnimalCommand` for the sequence diagrams of the logic and model components of `DeleteTaskCommand` as they are largely similar.

-## `MarkTaskCommand` Feature
+## `MarkTaskCommand` and `UnmarkTaskCommand` Feature

 ### Implementation

 The `MarkTaskCommand` is a command designed to mark task(s) as done for an animal in the animal catalog.
+The `UnmarkTaskCommand` is a command designed to mark task(s) as uncompleted for an animal in the animal catalog.

-It takes in one animal index and at least one task index as arguments.
+Both commands take in one animal index and at least one task index as arguments.

+> Note: `MarkTaskCommand` and `UnmarkTaskCommand` have very similar implementations, and hence only `MarkTaskCommand` will be explained in detail.

 Here's a brief outline of its operations and attributes:
 - `MarkTaskCommandParser#parse(String args)` — Parses the user input to create a `MarkTaskCommand` object with the given animal index and task index(s).